mhk69/slate/source/index.md

 3. Move at least a kilometer from your current location and then got a place that you expect your trigger to fire (e.g. a restaurant).
 Sit down and wait for the notification!

 # Release Notes

+## Version 2.1

+- Support for iOS9 and Xcode 7

+## Version 2.0

+- Interface breaking changes, migration guide can be found at <a href='http://sense360.com/migration_guide.html'>here</a>.
+- Removed recipes from the SDK
+- Cooldown and Time Window are now conditions
+- Added new PoiType categories: Supermarket, Movie theater

 ## Version 1.2